 Burdsall & Volk (2008) determined through morphological analysis that the 100-year-old type collection of Charles Peck's Armillaria solidipes represents the same species as Armillaria ostoyae, named by Romagnesi in 1970; by the rules of nomenclature the older name takes precedence.

-Ecology: Parasitic and saprobic on the wood and roots of conifers (especially spruces) and, less frequently, hardwoods; causing a root rot; typically growing in dense clusters; summer and fall; widely distributed and common in northern and montane North America.
+Ecology: Parasitic and saprobic on the wood and roots of conifers (including spruces, pines, and hemlocks) and, less frequently, hardwoods; causing a root rot; typically growing in dense clusters; summer and fall; widely distributed and common in northern and montane North America.
 The illustrated and described collections are from California, Colorado, and Québec.

 Cap: 4-10 cm; convex at first, becoming broadly convex or nearly flat in age; dry or slightly moist; dark brown to cinnamon brown or yellow-brown underneath small, tan to brown or blackish scales; the margin sometimes becoming finely lined.

 Gills: Broadly attached to the stem or beginning to run down it; close or nearly distant; short-gills frequent; white or whitish when young and fresh, developing pinkish hues and/or reddish brown spots and discolorations.

 Stem: 5-10 cm long; 0.5-1.5 cm thick; more or less equal, or slightly tapered to base; whitish, becoming brownish to gray or nearly black toward the base; finely hairy with brownish fibrils; with a well-developed whitish ring that may feature a yellowish or brownish underside or edge; usually with yellowish mycelium near the base; attached to long black rhizomorphs that run through the wood.

 Flesh: Whitish, sometimes becoming pinkish brown with maturity; often yellow in the stem base; unchanging when sliced.